perezcarreno/wix-corvid/snippets/send-sms-with-twilio.md

 }
 ```

-_Note: We created the helper funcion `sendText` so that you could send SMS messages from any part of your code, without exposing account credentials.
+_Note: We created the helper function `sendText` so that you could send SMS messages from any part of your code, without exposing account credentials.
 (Of course, in a regular Nodejs environment, you would load those credentials from environment variables anyway, instead of including them in the code.)_

 ## Sending messages